sandy366/LearnAI-KnowledgeMiningBootcamp/readme.md

     + Text skills like entity recognition, language detection, text manipulation and key phrase extraction
     + Image skills like OCR
-    + Language skills like text translation
-    + Content moderation skills to block documents with incompliant content.
+    + Content moderation skills to detect documents with incompliant content.

 1. Use the enriched data for an advanced search experience for business documents within an enterprise.